IBM/maximo-labs/MkDocs/omnio_8.8/docs/prereqs.md

 4. Test your access to the Maximo Application Suite environment.

+# Exercise 1

+For exercise 1 make sure you have access to a Windows machine with a static IP Address.
+I have deployed a Windows Server 2019 on IBM Cloud classic infrastructure while building this lab.
+Make sure the firewall is accepting incoming traffic on port 502.

 # Exercise 3

-For exercise 3 make sure you have the following in place:

-At this point you have installed Node-RED and imported the script.
-You are ready to adjust the script with your credentials, which you should ask the Exercise facilitator or the MAS Administrator to provide.
-You need the following information:</br>

-Monitor API credentials:

-1. The Monitor API URL, which could look like this `https://demo.api.monitor.maximo35.innovationcloud.info/api/`
-2. The API Key, which is a very long string of characters
-3. The API Token, which is a very long string of characters

-Monitor DB2 Warehouse credentials:

-1. Hostname
-2. Database
-3. Username
-4. Password
-5. Port number
+Access to the Omnio Configurator is needed to create the configuration that will run on the Omnio Edge gateway.
+Your Exercise facilitator should have provided you with the information on your access.

+For IBM'ers contact Jan Ekstrøm (jan.ekstrom@dk.ibm.com) for access to an IBM account on the Omnio Configurator.